tienvx/composer-downloads-plugin/README.md

 Composer Downloads Plugin
 ===========================

-> This is a fork of [lastcall/composer-extra-files](https://github.com/LastCallMedia/ComposerExtraFiles/).
-Some of the
-> configuration options have changed, so it has been renamed to prevent it from conflicting in real-world usage.

 The "Downloads" plugin allows you to download extra files (`*.zip` or `*.tar.gz`) and extract them within your package.

+This is an updated version of [lastcall/composer-extra-files](https://github.com/LastCallMedia/ComposerExtraFiles/).
+It adds integration tests, fixes some bugs, and makes a few other improvements.
+Some of the configuration options have changed, so it has been renamed to prevent it from conflicting in real-world usage.

 ## Example